helm/helm-www/content/docs/intro/v2_v3_migration.md

    - Helm v2 and v3 can quite happily manage the same cluster.
 The Helm versions can be installed on the same or separate systems
    - If installing Helm v3 on the same system, you need to to perform an additional step to ensure that both client versions can co-exist until ready to remove Helm v2 client.
 Rename or put the Helm v3 binary in a different folder to avoid conflict
    - Otherwise there are no conflicts between both versions because of the following distinctions:
      - v2 and v3 release (history) storage are independent of each other.
 The changes includes the Kubernetes resource for storage and the release object metadata contained in the resource.
-Releases will also be on a per user namespace instead of using the the Tiller namespace (for example, v2 default Tiller namespace kube-system). v2 uses "ConfigMaps" or "Secrets" under the Tiller namespace and `TILLER`ownership. v3 uses "Secrets" in the user namespace and `helm` ownership.
+Releases will also be on a per user namespace instead of using the Tiller namespace (for example, v2 default Tiller namespace kube-system). v2 uses "ConfigMaps" or "Secrets" under the Tiller namespace and `TILLER`ownership. v3 uses "Secrets" in the user namespace and `helm` ownership.
 Releases are incremental in both v2 and v3
      - The only issue could be if Kubernetes cluster scoped resources (e.g. `clusterroles.rbac`) are defined in a chart.
 The v3 deployment would then fail even if unique in the namespace as the resources would clash
      - v3 configuration no longer uses `HELM_HOME` and uses XDG directory specification instead.
 It is also created on the fly as need be.
 It is therefore independent of v2 configuration.
 This is applicable only when both versions are installed on the same system